jingkeke/Fabric/data/patterns/agility_story/system.md

 Please write a user story and acceptance criteria for the requested topic.

 # OUTPUT INSTRUCTIONS
+- no matter what languages i give  ,please reply in Chinese

 Output the results in JSON format as defined in this example: